kaplayjs/kaplay-site/src/content/blog/sok1.md

 We are now in [Open Collective](https://opencollective.com/kaplay), a platform where you can support the project with donations and sponsorships.

-The funds will be used to pay the team, mantain the project, prizes in the game jams.
-Open Collective is full transparent, you can see how the funds are being used.
+The funds will be used for paying the team, maintaining the project and for prizes in game jams.
+Open Collective is fully transparent, you can see how the funds are being used.

-Thanks for all who contributed to our Ko-Fi donation campaign, special thanks
+Thanks to all who have contributed to our Ko-Fi donation campaign, special thanks
 to:

--   AndrewWooldridge for donate $100 USD and also be a sponsor.
+-   AndrewWooldridge for donating $100 USD and also being a sponsor.
--   Candy&Carmel for donate $5 USD and also be a recognized community member.
+-   Candy&Carmel for donating $5 USD and also being a recognized community member.
--   Myte for donate $5 USD and also be a sponsor.
+-   Myte for donating $5 USD and also being a sponsor.
--   Hi Fi Labs for be a sponsor.
+-   Hi Fi Labs for being a sponsor.
 -   Also thanks to 2 anonymous donors.

-All money in Ko-Fi is public, $149 USD, thanks to all you!
+All money in Ko-Fi is public, $149 USD, thanks to all of you!
 This money will be exclusively used in a future Game Jam, stay tuned!

 ## Community Highlights